BestTimesToVisit.com Logo

 How easy is it to get around Val-d'Isère without a car?

 Val-d'Isère is surprisingly walkable, especially the central village area.
-However, for exploring the wider ski area or reaching more distant restaurants, the free shuttle bus system is excellent and runs frequently.
-Taxis are also available, but pre-booking is recommended, particularly during peak season.
+However, for exploring the wider ski area or reaching more distant restaurants, the free shuttle bus system is efficient and reliable.
+Taxis are also available, but can be pricey.

 Are there any local customs or traditions I should be aware of?